cjbarrows/morbles/README.md

 [x] make cells handle balls coming in from different sides
     - "physicsMapping" class
 [-] make bumpers pass-through for "unused" side
+[x] make things clickable even while sim is running (related to re-render, below) [x] only re-render if something has changed (Angular?)
+[-] get ngOnChanges working again
+    - I think it fires whenever the reference changes; so no big deal that it's not firing now
+    - I'm a little unclear on why/how the DOM is being refreshed
+    - but it seems to work nicely so I'll ignore that for now
+      - I think the trackBy is helping a lot
+[x] draw chutes
+[x] line up launch buttons with gameboard chutes

 ## Notes